-2.1.
 Phytochemical study

-2.1.1.
 Plant materials and extract preparation

-Based on a previous study, Mitragyna inermis parts (leaf, stem bark and root) samples were collected from areas Banfora, Dindérésso and Boromo over September and November (Ouédraogo et al., 2022).
-Voucher specimen (UNB 939) is deposited in the Herbarium of Université Nazi Boni.
-The collected samples were subjected to total phenolic compounds assays and antioxidant properties evaluation, which are sensitive to ecological factors (Ouédraogo et al., 2022).
-At the end of these analyses, three samples were considered by plant part.
-Based on their phenolic contents and remarkable antioxidant potential, three samples by plant part were used to form composite samples per part, i.e. 40+40+40=120 g of stem bark, 40+40+40=120 g of root bark and 30+30+30=90 g of leaves.
-The composite samples were used for the different extractions, maintaining the ratio of plant matter.
-The different preparations have been made in relation to the traditional way of preparation and the reported from previous studies (Timothy et al., 2014; Ouédraogo et al., 2023).
+Based on a previous study, M. inermis parts (leaf, stem bark and root) samples were collected from Banfora, Dindérésso, and Boromo during September and November (Ouédraogo et al.).
+A voucher specimen (UNB 939) is deposited in the Herbarium of University Nazi Boni.
+The collected samples were subjected to total phenolic compounds assays and antioxidant properties evaluation, which are sensitive to ecological factors (Ouédraogo et al.).
+At the end of these analyses, three samples were categorized by plant part.
+Based on their phenolic contents and remarkable antioxidant potential, three samples by plant part were used to form composite samples per part, i.e. 40 + 40 + 40 = 120 g of stem bark, 40 + 40 + 40 = 120 g of root bark, and 30 + 30 + 30 = 90 g of leaves.
+The composite samples were used for different extractions, maintaining the ratio of plant matter.
+Different preparations have been made in relation to the traditional way of preparation and those reported from previous studies (Timothy et al.; Ouédraogo et al.).

+Acetonic extraction

-Acetonic extraction: 90 g of leaves, 120 g of root bark and 120 g of stem bark were submitted to 10-fold 70% acetone (v/w) in the conditions 1 h 30 min and 1500 rpm at 37°C. Then, filtration and centrifugation at 3800 rpm/35 min/4°C were carried out.
-The supernatants solvent were evaporated at 45°C with rotary evaporator and stored at 4°C until their use (Checkouri et al., 2020).
-This extraction yielded 32.74%, 13.76%, 22.87% from leaf, stem and root respectively.
+Ninety g of leaves, 120 g of root bark, and 120 g of stem bark were subjected to 10 fold 70% acetone (v/w) for 1 hour 30 min at 1500 rpm at 37 °C. Then, filtration and centrifugation at 3800 rpm/35 min/4 °C were carried out.
+The supernatant solvent were evaporated at 45 °C with rotary evaporator and stored at 4 °C until their use (Checkouri et al.).
+This extraction yielded 32.74%, 13.76%, 22.87% from leaf, stem and root, respectively.

-Aqueous decoction and fractionation: 500 g of each part of M. inermis were used for extraction.
-Thus, the extraction was done with 10-fold distilled water (v/w) 100°C/30 min (Ranilla et al., 2010).
-Filtrate pH was reduced to 3-4 then, submitted to fractionation successively with polarity increasing (hexane, dichloromethane (DCM), ethyl acetate to butanol).
-The residual water and butanol were evaporated by freeze-drying and the others solvent at 45°C with rotary evaporator.
-This fractionation yielded 13.6%, 5.97% and 4% for the leaf's decoction, ethyl acetate and butanol fractions, respectively.
-Also, 2% for ethyl acetate fraction of stem bark and 3.10% for ethyl acetate fraction of roots.
-Extracts and fractions were stored at 4°C until their use (Silva et al., 2018).
+Aqueous decoction and fractionation

+Five hundred g of each part of M. inermis was used for extraction.
+Thus, the extraction was performed with 10 fold distilled water (v/w) 100 °C/30 min (Ranilla et al.).
+Filtrate pH was reduced to 3-4 and then subjected to fractionation successively with increasing polarity [hexane, dichloromethane (DCM), ethyl acetate to butanol].
+The residual water and butanol were evaporated by freeze-drying and the other solvents at 45 °C using a rotary evaporator.
+This fractionation yielded 13.6%, 5.97%, and 4% for the leaf decoction, ethyl acetate, and butanol fractions, respectively.
+Also, 2% for the ethyl acetate fraction of roots.
+Extracts and fractions were stored at 4 °C until use (Silva et al.).

+Ethanol extraction

-Ethanol extraction: Stem bark powder 120 g was macerated for 24 hours with 1200 mL of ethanol (99%).
-So, the raw material was macerated twice (the second with the recovered solvent).
-Then, the solvent was evaporated at 45°C with rotary evaporator (2% yield) and stored at 4°C (Timothy et al., 2014).
+Stem bark powder (120 g) was macerated for 24 hours with 1200 mL of ethanol (99%).
+Therefore, the raw material was macerated twice (the second with the recovered solvent).
+The solvent was then evaporated at 45 °C with a rotary evaporator (2% yield) and stored at 4 °C (Timothy et al.).

-2.1.2.
-Flavonoid fingerprinting, bioassay-guided fractionation and alkaloids isolation
+Flavonoid fingerprinting, bioassay-guided fractionation, and alkaloids isolation

 Extracts and fractions of each plant part were dissolved in methanol and applied on F254 silica plate.
-Then, elution was carried out over 8 cm with ethyl acetate: acetic acid: methanol: water (10:1.6:0.6:1.5) and the plates were viewed at UV 365 nm and after spraying with aluminum chloride (Figures 1, 2&3) (Ouédraogo et al., 2023).
+Then, elution was carried out over 8 cm with ethyl acetate: acetic acid: methanol: water (10:1.6:0.6:1.5) and the plates were viewed at ultraviolet (UV) 365 nm and after spraying with aluminum chloride (Ouédraogo et al.).
 This first phytochemical screening is part of the confirmation of the presence of different subgroups of flavonoids reported as potential bioactive of traditional drugs.
-Also, this screening allows to group the fractions according to the tracers that are flavonoids in a preliminary standardization guide.
-All extracts were submitted to anti PTZ-induced seizures assays.
+In addition, this screening allows the grouping of fractions according to the tracers that are flavonoids in a preliminary standardization guide.
+All extracts were subjected to anti-PTZ-induced seizures assays.